 My experience using a ramp for my dog

-We rescued a puppy mill dog named Saffy, who was used for breeding and kept in a chicken coop for 8 years.
+A few years ago we rescued a puppy mill dog named Saffy.
+She was used for breeding and kept in a chicken coop for 8 years.
 She had never seen stairs, and had no idea what to do with them.
-She would stumble down, then stumble up, then she hurt her leg.
+She would fall down them, stumble up them, then she hurt her leg.

-We used a store bought folding ramp in the bedroom, so she could get onto the bed.
-Teaching her how to use it was a whole other story, suffice it to say it involved a couple of weeks of leaving trails of food all the way to the top.
+We used a store bought folding ramp in the bedroom so she could get onto the bed.
+Teaching her how to use it was a whole other story, suffice it to say it involved a couple of weeks of leaving trails of food all the way to the top but I did it!

 Features to think about when choosing

-- Do you need something for indoors, outdoors, or both?
+- Do you need something for indoor use, outdoors, or both?

 - What will you be using it for – getting on and off the couch, in and out of the car?